zeesairafi/Task-react-MobX/README.md

     1. `import taskStore from "../taskStore";`
     2. `import { observer } from "mobx-react";`
     3. add useEffect to call fetchRooms
-    4.  add observer before component export
+    4.  add observer before component export if it needs too

 ## Create a room:
 1. move createRoom function to the store